mcbuddy/mcbuddy/README.md

 ### 📢 [dtechover](https://www.youtube.com/@dtechover)
 Mentoring and content creation for the Indonesian QA/testing community 🇮🇩
-🎓 Test tools, automation strategies, and career advice — all in Bahasa!
+🎓 Test tools, automation strategies, and career advice — all in Bahasa Indonesia!

 ---